codebar/tutorials/sql/solutions/lesson4.md

 ```

 Solution 2:
 Just use their name as identifier to update age.
-(When could this cause problems?)
+When could this cause problems?

+In fact, this is so unreliable that you should only update information regarding a single person, or any unique entity, when referencing them by their unique id.
+**Warning: the below solution is a false friend.
+Do not use!**
 ```SQL
 UPDATE people
    SET age = age + 1